 Having Trouble?

 If you run into any issues, contact us and we'll help get it sorted.
-Please include details about your React setup and any error messages you're seeing.
+Please include details about your React setup and any error messages.

 Next Steps